Skip to main content Skip to main navigation Skip to footer content

 Kings Water Alliance is our non-profit program whose mission is to provide rural residents with safe drinking water solutions.
 We offer free well tests to see if residents have unsafe levels of nitrate in their drinking water.
 If their test results show unsafe levels of nitrate, we provide free bottled water deliveries their homes.

-We need volunteers to connect with residents at different community events by giving out our flyers and telling them about our free community resources.
+We need volunteers to connect with residents at different community events (food banks, resources fairs, etc.) in Fresno, Kings, or Tulare County by giving out our flyers and telling them about our free community resources.
 Volunteers must find their own transportation to and from events.
 All volunteers will receive a KWA volunteer hat and go through volunteer orientation training.

 Website: MAPS